-Many sellers have been awaiting the launch of Product Discovery in global markets.
+Many sellers have been awaiting the launch of Product Discovery in each Amazon international market.
 Well, the day has finally come!
 Just like Market Intelligence and our Launch platform, Product Discovery now allows you to find international products in the following countries:

 We are also on track to roll out other international markets in quick succession, including:

 With Amazon international markets now enabled on Product Discovery, you can easily select the market you are wanting to compete in from the top menu.
 Just look for the location drop-down menu on the top right of the screen, and select your preferred marketplace.

 Once you have selected your market, some of the language inside the tool will change.
 For example, when looking for product ideas in the German marketplace, the category names will appear as they do on Amazon.de.
 Likewise, if you are searching by Keyword, the keyword results will be in German.